Assoc. Prof. Torkel Falkenberg

-We seek to contribute to evidence-based health and health care developmenet, including relevant elements of proven complementary, alternative and integrative medicine according to WHO recommendations.
+We seek to contribute to evidence-informed health and health care development, including relevant elements of complementary, alternative and integrative medicine according to WHO recommendations.

 Who are we trying to reach?

-Our primary target groups are certified health care professionals and decision-makers in Sweden.
+Our primary target groups are certified health care professionals and decision-makers.